ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **Constructor#2**

 Construct a ManagedDevice instance by accepting the DeviceData and the MqttClient instance.
-Also, this constructor requires the DeviceData to be created with the Device Type and Device Id as follows:
+Also, this constructor requires the DeviceData to be created with additional device attributes like Device Type and Device Id as follows,

 .. code:: java

-	// Code that constructs the MqttClient
+	// Code that constructs the MqttClient (either Synchronous or Asynchronous MqttClient) .....
-	.....

 	// Code that constructs the DeviceData